Ace Combat Zero: The Belkan War:

 ///OPTIONAL STEP 1: RESTORING THE DEFAULT AIRCRAFT

-In case you want to restore the default J35J Draken with the STANDARD livery (or any other aircraft that you have replaced with the ones from AC5), the process is quite simple:
+In case you want to restore the default J35J Draken with the STANDARD livery (or any other aircraft that you have replaced), the process is quite simple:

 If you remember early in the tutorial I told you to make a backup of the DATA folder that was created after executing the Ace5Zero PAC extractor script.
 So basically you will need to copy the Draken's STANDARD COLOR files (0498.dat and 0720.dat files) from this backup folder (DATA_backup) and paste them in the DATA folder.